-With a small student/professor ratio, the classes at Centenary range in size from thirty students in popular introductory courses to six or ten students in junior and senior seminars.
+With a small student/professor ratio, the classes at Centenary range in size from thirty students in popular introductory courses to six to ten students in junior and senior seminars.

 Centenary College is especially and justly proud of its faculty, many of whom are nationally and internationally known authorities in their fields of study.
-96% of full-time instructional faculty hold terminal degrees.
+Ninety-six percent of full-time instructional faculty hold terminal degrees.
 Members of the faculty and staff have earned the coveted key of Phi Beta Kappa and have the honor of membership in Omicron Delta Kappa.

-Centenary professors have been awarded an impressive number of research fellowships and study grants by the American Council of Learned Societies, the American Philosophical Society, the Henry E. Huntington Library, the National Science Foundation, and
+Centenary professors have been awarded an impressive number of research fellowships and study grants by the American Council of Learned Societies, the American Philosophical Society, the Henry E. Huntington Library, the National Science Foundation, and the National Endowment for the Humanities.
+Centenary faculty members have also been honored as Danforth Associates, Fulbright lecturers, national officers in professional associations, and visiting professors in American and European universities.